zx0223winner/TSRbuild/work/Policastro2020/README.md

 publication

-Robert A. Policastro, R. Taylor Raborn, Volker P. Brendel, and Gabriel E. Zentner (2019) _Simple and efficient mapping of transcription start sites with STRIPE-seq._
+Robert A. Policastro, R. Taylor Raborn, Volker P. Brendel, and Gabriel E. Zentner (2020) _Simple and efficient mapping of transcription start sites with STRIPE-seq._
-To be submitted.
+In review.

 Give yourself a clean working directory on a nice Linux machine (10 cores,